Application Deadline: July 22, 2014

 — Establish professional connections to NPR, the Alaska Public Radio Network, National Native News, and other affiliates.

 The Fellowship is modeled on Raven Radio’s summer internship program for journalism graduate students.
 Both programs take talented students from a demanding academic culture, drop them into a fertile news environment, and add mentoring and structure (deadlines!).
-The internship program is now in its second decade; the last seven interns have all won state broadcasting awards.
-KCAW’s 2012 intern, Rachel Waldholz, is a finalist for NPR’s 2013 Kroc Fellowship.
-Listen to the story she submitted in her Kroc application.While the KCAW internship is about training, the Fellowship is about opportunity.
-Our 2012-13 Fellow, Anne Brice, produced this story for NPR News.
+The internship program is now in its second decade; seven of the last eight interns have all won state broadcasting awards.
+KCAW’s 2012 intern, Rachel Waldholz, won for this piece about the Tenakee Bath House.

-To learn more about the KCAW Fellowship directly from Anne, you can email her at briceanne-at-gmail.com.
+To learn more about the KCAW Fellowship directly from Emily, you can email her at emilylforman-at-gmail.com.

 The Fellowship benefits more than just the successful applicant.
 The benefits to KCAW and to the community of Sitka are substantial.
 The Fellow contributes to…